jopaik/network_demos/network_snow/README.md

 ~~~

 # Key Takeaways
-* AAP can open and close tickets in SNOW
+* AAP can automatically open and close tickets in SNOW
 * AAP can update the CMDB info in SNOW
 * SNOW can launch Job Teplates and Workflows in AAP
 * SNOW can provide a dynamic inventory source for AAP